m-murad/compressor-head/doc/SETUP.md

 * [References](#ref)

 ## <a id="ins_gae"></a>Installing Google App Engine
-The most important thing is to install Google App Engine.
-Without this, this program will not work!
-To install, you need to download Google App Engine and then install it.
+The first and foremost step you should compelete is to install Google App Engine. *The program will not function without this step!*

 ### Windows:
 * Make sure that you open Command Prompt as admin.